-When we were growing up, there was this tale we used to crack over our green bottles in our numerous watering holes in Ibadan.
+When we were growing up, there was this tale we used to crack over our green bottles in our many watering holes in Ibadan.
 It’s titled ‘me wo, me soro’ translated as, I was just looking at him without uttering a word’

 The story is about an isobo couple (Isobos are our Ijaw brothers palm tree harvesters).
 The husband went to report a case of adultery with his wife against a farmer in the same community.
 At the palace, the chiefs asked the wife to state her case.
 So she goes.

 ‘Kabinyesi, this man entered our room through the window when my husband was not around, me wo, me soro.
 He quietly slept beside me, me wo, me soro.
 He removed my coverlet, me wo, me soro.
 He climbed on top of me, me wo, me soro.
-After, he penetrated me, me wo, me soro and then suddenly, he was going up and down, me wo, me soro.
+After, he penetrated me, me wo, me soro and then suddenly, he was going up and down me wo, me soro.
 In unison, all the chiefs responded with curses, ori e lo buru, aiye e lo ma baje, O si tun wo na, o soro.
 You were still looking at him without uttering a word.

 This Bisola Dakolo/Fatoyinbo saga is a classical example of ‘me wo, me soro’.

 Please let it be clear and understood that I will never support taking advantage of a weaker person let alone rape.
 If I had my way, I will have all rapists fried live in burning vegetable oil or thrown alive into the midst of 300 famished greyhounds.
-I have daughters and if anybody tries as much as rape any of them and I know him, he is done for.
+I have daughters and if anybody tries as much as rape any of them and I know him; he is done for.

-In addition to that, I am not a fan of Fatoyinbo.
+Besides that, I am not a fan of Fatoyinbo.
 He could know the bible more than Bishop Ajayi Crowder or even the pope, sorry, I am not a fan.
 He looks too flamboyant and offish to be a scandal-free man of God and here we have the scandal now.

 Did Biodun rape Bisola?
 I am afraid, No. Did Biodun have sex with Bisola, a resounding yes?
 By mutual agreement and I have my points.

 Those who have the experience say it’s a tug of war to take the virginity of a girl even with her consent let alone when she does not agree to it.
-Now for you to be raped as a virgin In your own house, with your sister in, without any struggles and after, your supposed assailant went outside to bring a bottle of Krest and you took the content without asking questions.
+Now for you to be raped as a virgin In your own house, with your sister in, with no struggles and after, your supposed assailant went outside to bring a bottle of Krest and you took the content without asking questions.

 Another question is, what role the sister play in all this.
-The standard practice is for everybody in the house to come welcome a visiting pastor.
+The standard practice is for everybody in the house to come to welcome a visiting pastor.
 Why did Bisola’s sister not come down to welcome the pastor?
 The sister must have been like, it’s their business.
-She must have been aware of their familiarity and closeness otherwise she should have come down and entertain the pastor with her sister.
+She must have been aware of their familiarity and closeness otherwise she should have come down and entertained the pastor with her sister.
 So this part one of the drama looks like a badly written play to me…

 The next episode is the most ridiculous.
 He took you from the church, drove you to a corner, and pulled you out of the car.
 He tried it at the boot and when he could not penetrate he took you to the hood for easy penetration.
 Me wo, me soro.

 Apparently, this was in the night and why follow a rapist out in the night?
 Bisola should explain how this happened, maybe we will understand better how it becomes rape, because I cannot fathom how even consensual sex will be easy on a car bonnet let alone rape?
-May be I am too young or inexperienced.
+Maybe I am too young or inexperienced.

 Somebody said rape victims feel like taking the lives of their assailants if they could.
-That is the degree of hatred they have for them.
+That is the hatred they have for them.
 How does this woman mind work?
 You still spent several years in the man’s church, took a car gift from him, and allowed him to wed you.
 Some rape indeed.